bojotamara/registry-app/test_cases.md

 1. Issue a ticket
 - ✅ error for nonexistent registration number
-- ❓ is the violation text optional?
-I think it shouldn't be
+- 🔧 violation text shouldn't be optional
-- 🤷 violation set to today's date if not provided.
+- ✅ violation set to today's date if not provided.
-- 🤷 data in the table looks good
+- ✅ data in the table looks good

 2. Find a car owner